 Drug abusers are at an increased risk of struggling with the side effects of drugs they take, expressing symptoms like depression when they are intoxicated, and having severe withdrawal effects that can include significant depression.

+- People with prior psychiatric diagnoses.
 People who have had a previous diagnosis of MDD or another mental health disorder, including bipolar disorder, an eating disorder, some other type of depressive disorder, PTSD, and many other different types of mental illness are at an increased risk of developing depressive symptoms from drug or alcohol use.

+- Individuals who have certain medical conditions.
 People who have a medical condition, such as a cardiovascular condition, a thyroid condition, a head injury, dementia, metabolic insufficiencies, diabetes, and many other conditions are more vulnerable to developing depressive symptoms as a result of taking drugs.

+- Senior-age individuals or very young individuals.
 Older people are more likely to experience adverse side effects of drugs due to the difference in their metabolism because they are taking numerous drugs or they often misused drugs, either intentionally or unintentionally.
 Younger individuals who have not fully developed physically and emotionally may be at an increased risk to develop depression because of the use of certain drugs.

+- People who use multiple medications or drugs.
 There is an increased risk for experiencing side effects from drugs or the effects of intoxication from drugs when a person takes multiple medications or drugs.
 Individuals who use any type of medication in conjunction with alcohol is increasing their risk to experience side effects from their drug use, including the development of significant depressive symptoms.

+- People who are experiencing significant levels of stress.
 Even someone who is not at high risk to develop depression may experience depressive symptoms if they use medications or alcohol when they are experiencing significant levels of stress.

 Individual differences in metabolism and other inherent effects may increase the probability for some individuals to experience depressive symptoms when using certain drugs.